frankhereford/discovery_day_aug_2025/NOTES.md

   - you can `source` into it to configure your shell to use the local environment
   - or you can `uv python` as your python invocation and `uv` will use the environment only for the execution of the script without having modified your current shell's configuration
 - 🏎️ installed `notebook` and all its dependencies in < 2 seconds, easily
+- This system does away with requirements.txt, and embeds this information into the `pyproject.toml` a la `package.json`
+  - `uv add -r requirements.txt` works just fine
+- `uv pip` has the exact same interface as `pip`, so this is really easy to integrate into existing projects

 ## Goals